chinarjoshi/meteorological-query-tool/README.md

 __See the [open issues](https://github.com/cjoshi7/covid19-date-selector) for a list of proposed features (and known issues).__
 ## TODO ##
-    -Manipulate the DOM using jQuery and AJAX calls.
+* Manipulate the DOM using jQuery and AJAX calls.
 When the submit button is pressed, make a GET request to the server using the input fields.
-    PROBLEM: When the HTML form is submitted, the corresponding JS event listener does not reccognize the event, likely due to syntax error because of confusion between element vs id JS syntax.
+    * PROBLEM: When the HTML form is submitted, the corresponding JS event listener doesnot reccognize the event, likely due to syntax error because of confusion between element vs id JS syntax.
 Figure out how to properly select DOM elements.

-    -Allow a range of dates to be selected on the HTML file and render coordinate plot using the database response.
+* Allow a range of dates to be selected on the HTML file and render coordinate plot using the database response.
 Use this instead of table.

-    -Change the padding and color of the Bootstrap classes in styles.css to center the input fields and make the background sky blue.
+* Change the padding and color of the Bootstrap classes in styles.css to center the input fields and make the background sky blue.
 <br>
 <p>
   The following features will be implemented in the indefinite future: